nadimnesar/liveCalc/README.md

 1. Clone or download the repository to your local machine.
 2. Open the project in Android Studio.
 3. Build and run the project on an Android emulator or physical device.

+Also available apk file in the release section.

 ## Dependencies